2009 Florida Gators football team: Tennessee

 In what may have been the most talked about game all pre-season, the Florida Gators and Tennessee Volunteers met in Gainesville, Florida.
-Most of the pre-game talk surrounded comments made by Volunteer's head coach Lane Kiffin.
-The game remained close until the end with the Gators holding on for a 23–13 victory.
+Most of the pre-game talk surrounded comments made by Volunteers head coach Lane Kiffin.
+Despite Kiffin’s talk during his introductory press conference, of singing Rocky Top all night long after they beat Florida, Tennessee played very conservatively on offense and was kept out of the end zone until the fourth quarter, by which time they were down 23-6 and ended with the Gators holding on for a 23–13 victory.